-Catherine Ramirez is the adviser for the USC Feature Twirlers.
-She started working
+Catherine Ramirez is the adviser for the University of South Carolina Feature Twirlers.

-with the Twirlers in fall 2014 after holding the position of Feature Twirler at Carolina
+She began working with the Twirlers in fall 2014 after holding the position of Feature

-from 2010–2014.
-Ramirez graduated from the USC where she received a bachelor of arts
+Twirler at Carolina from 2010–2014.
+Ramirez graduated from USC where she received

-The Carolina Band will have Feature Twirler openings for the 2018 season.
-We will
+The Carolina Band will have Feature Twirler openings for the 2019 season.
+We are holding

-In order to be considered for the position, you must send a 4- to 6-minute video that
+In order to be considered for the position, you must send a 4- to 6-minute video showcasing

-showcases your talent.
-The video and application are due (postmarked) by December 1 for consideration for the 2018 season.
+your talent.
+The video and application are due (postmarked) by December 15, 2018, for consideration for the 2019 season.
 Finalists are selected by mid-January and

-notified by Cormac Canon.
-Finalists are invited for on-campus auditions in March.
+notified by Cormac Cannon.
+Finalists are invited for on-campus auditions in late March.